 While we don’t rate this formula as highly as some of the others in this article, it is still a very viable brand that can be quickly picked up from your local Walmart store.
-Price is another important consideration and Purina Beyond’s products are incredibly affordable, even more so that others comparable products at Walmart.
+Price is another important consideration, and Purina Beyond’s products are incredibly affordable, even more, so that other comparable products at Walmart.

-Our favorite recipe from the Purina Beyond range is their Chicken & Egg formula which contains a healthy proportion of Chicken and Chicken Meal.
-Many consumers are often put off by Meat meal such as Chicken Meal but it can be advantageous as it contains a much higher proportion of animal protein and fat than traditional meat.
+Our favorite recipe from the Purina Beyond range is their Chicken & Egg formula, which contains a healthy proportion of Chicken and Chicken Meal.
+Many consumers are often put off by Meat meals such as Chicken Meal, but it can be advantageous as it contains a much higher proportion of animal protein and fat than traditional meat.

 Eggs are also worth noting as they are very easily digested by humans and dogs alike and are full of high-quality nutrition.
 The Chicken and Egg ingredients are then combined with a range of vegetable by-products such as Pea Starch, Pea Protein, and Cassava Root Flour.
-We won’t discuss these in great details again as you will already be familiar with our opinion of them.
+We won’t discuss these in great detail again, as you will already be familiar with our opinion of them.

 Nutrisca by Dogswell is a smaller brand with a select range of formulas.
-We believe that Nutrisca’s formulas may provide the best nutrition available of any dry dog food sold at Walmart.
-They have three dry dog food recipes available with Lamb, Chicken, and Salmon being each recipes core ingredient.
+We believe that Nutrisca’s formulas may provide the best nutrition available for any dry dog food sold at Walmart.
+They have three dry dog food recipes available with Lamb, Chicken, and Salmon being each recipe’s core ingredient.